 Contact the Social Security Institution to find out how much you will be eligible for and to request the benefit.

-Pregnancy Leave if You Are Receiving other benefits in NL
+If You Are Receiving other Benefits

 What if you are receiving other benefits when you become pregnant?